elpatron68/softbase-inventory/README.md

 ## Help Wanted

-If you have an idea how to translate WPF applications in a cofortable way to other languages:
+If you have an idea how to translate WPF applications in a comfortable way to other languages:
 Let me know (or fork this project and create a pull request).

 ## Author